 Whilst a paid employee still expects gratitude in the form of the occasional thank you or outward display of care, it could be argued that unpaid team members actually deserve more.
 One of the key ways to encourage and motivate a volunteer starts with a simple thank you.

 You may wish to read our article on 40 Great Ways to say Thank You to your Employees for more inspiration on low-cost or free ways to show you appreciate your volunteers.

 Ask constantly for suggestions

 The best way to demonstrate you value a volunteers input, is to ask them for their suggestions.
-It’s often a case that the front line team will have great ideas around how to save valuable budgets, or improve community services, that may be easy to implement, and can mean significant savings or growth for your organization.
+It’s often a case that the front line team will have great ideas around how to save valuable budgets, or improve community services, that may be easy to implement, and can mean significant savings or growth for your organisation.

 Follow typical employee engagement tips

 On this blog, we regularly write about methods to encourage organisations to engage their employees well.
 Swapping out the word ‘employee’ to ‘volunteer’ means these are just as relevant for your not-for-profit or charity.
 For example, our post on simple and effective employee engagement ideas is just as relevant for volunteers.

 Consider using pulse surveys

 We have discovered that our pulse survey system, 6Q, is just as relevant for volunteers as it is for employees.
 Being able to regularly ask and measure how your volunteers are feeling, and get valuable feedback from them is paramount for an excellent organisational culture.